 Electrochemistry is a branch of physical chemistry that is used to store energy electrochemically.
 It deals with the qualities of materials that make them appropriate for electrodes, different types of electrolytes that help with charge transport, and establishing a relationship between observable and quantifiable electrical potential properties for chemical reactions that occur inside the cell.
 Given the growing relevance of energy storage systems, electrochemistry becomes increasingly important in understanding how electrodes, separators, chemicals, and other materials are chosen, as well as the computation of the available electric potential due to these processes.

 For this chapter, first, the NCERT book is best for initial level preparation as well as for board exams.
 Now, after this, if you want to prepare for competitive exams like JEE and NEET, then these are the best books for you - O.P Tandon.
 Meanwhile, in the preparation, you must continuously give the mock tests for the depth of knowledge.
-Our platform will help you to provide with the variety of questions for deeper knowledge with the help of videos, articles and mock tests.
+Our platform will help you with the variety of questions for deeper knowledge with the help of videos, articles, and mock tests.

 Example.1 Given :